Latest update: January 24, 2023

 Marking of protruding cargo:

 Protruding cargo (such as a bicycle rack) may protrude a maximum of 1 m at the front and rear and a maximum of 15 cm at the side of the vehicle.
 If the load exceeds these dimensions, it must be labeled.
 A warning sign is recommended, but not a requirement.
-Instead, the load can also be marked with a conspicuous cloth or flag.
+Instead, the load can also be marked with a conspicuous cloth or flag; in the dark, the load must be marked with a white light to the front and a red light to the rear.
 Including cargo, a vehicle must not be wider than 2.55 m, no longer than 12 m and no higher than 4 m.
 In case the lights or the license plate are covered by the cargo, they must be visibly attached in another way.

 Telephoning while driving: